 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Vista experiences some seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.2 months, from June 30 to October 4, during which time the comfort level is muggy, oppressive, or miserable at least 3% of the time.
-The muggiest day of the year is August 26, with muggy conditions 13% of the time.
+The muggier period of the year lasts for 3.1 months, from July 1 to October 5, during which time the comfort level is muggy, oppressive, or miserable at least 3% of the time.
+The month with the most muggy days in Vista is August, with 3.6 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Vista experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.9 months, from November 13 to June 9, with average wind speeds of more than 6.2 miles per hour.
 The windiest month of the year in Vista is April, with an average hourly wind speed of 7.0 miles per hour.

 The calmer time of year lasts for 5.1 months, from June 9 to November 13.
 The calmest month of the year in Vista is August, with an average hourly wind speed of 5.3 miles per hour.

 The predominant average hourly wind direction in Vista varies throughout the year.